Non-singlet quark helicity PDFs of the nucleon from pseudo-distributions: Numerical Implementation

 =-2m_N

 , \ee where the entries on the left-hand side are the fitted subduced matrix elements obtained from the $R_{\rm fit}\left(p_z\hat{z},z_3;T\right)$ fits~\eqref{eq:linFit}, $\mu_f$ ($\mu_i$) the row of the final (initial) state subduced spinor, and with the functional dependence of the nucleon polarization vector $S_3$ on its momentum explicitly denoted.
 The subscripts of the polarization vector specify which row of the final/initial state subduced spinors are employed in the contraction.
-For each pair $\lbrace p_z,z_3\rbrace$, this system of equations is constructed and solved for the unknown amplitudes $\mathcal{Y}\left(\nu,z^2\right)$ and $\mathcal{R}\left(\nu,z^2\right)$ using an SVD.
-The ensuing SVD explicitly removes the $\mathcal{R}\left(\nu,z^2\right)$ contamination from the desired $\mathcal{Y}\left(\nu,z^2\right)$ signal.
-Following the prescription established in Sec.~\ref{sec:theory}, we then populate the leading reduced pseudo-ITD $\mathfrak{Y}\left(\nu,z^2\right)$ shown in Fig.~\ref{fig:rpitd_with_fitsys}.
+However, as noted, $\mathcal{R}\left(\nu,z^2\right)$ cannot be separated from $\mathcal{Y}\left(\nu,z^2\right)$ with our kinematic setup, so this system of equations instead reads: \be